Why Do People Use Telegram? The US Is Missing Out

 Scheduled messages and silent sending.
 Schedule messages to post at specific times.
 Send messages silently (no notification sound on the recipient’s end).
 Both features are native, no third-party tools needed.

 Message editing with no time limit.
 Made a typo?
 Edit the message anytime — no 15-minute window like WhatsApp.
-The edit history is not visible to recipients in regular chats.

 Folders and chat organization.
 Create custom folders to organize hundreds of chats by topic, priority, or context.
 No other messaging app offers this level of inbox management.